Mathugo/mathugo.github.io/_posts/2024-10-18-ViT in pure JAX.md

 a_tensor = torch.randn(tensor_shape)
 ```

-you have to explicily allocate a key first and then use it to generate a random number, like this:
+you have to explicitly allocate a key first and then use it to generate a random number, like this:

 ```python
 key = random.PRNGKey(42)